 Decluttering the nursery closet might not be as exciting, but it is rewarding once you get it done.
-No longer will you be greeted by chaos, but instead, but will make finding baby's outfits easier, maximize storage and uplift your day!
+No longer will you be greeted by chaos, but instead, it will make finding baby's outfits easier, maximize storage, and uplift your day!

 Below, are our top nursery closet decluttering tips to declutter and organize the nursery closet.